 There are reports of chicken-of-the-woods causing gastric upset in some people, so just try a little the first time you eat it.
-Do not eat specimens growing on yew – the yew is full of toxins which can be taken up by the mushroom, making it poisonous.

 In the kitchen it lives up to its name.
 Although the flavour is mild and mushroomy, the texture when cooked is quite similar to chicken, and so it can be used as a substitute in all manner of dishes; pies, stews, soups.
 It freezes well, and is a valuable addition to any larder.